 The Universe: Every moment in our lives has brought us to this single moment.
 A million futures lie before us.
 Which one will come true?

-Review: I really wanted to fall in love with this book.
+I really wanted to fall in love with this The Sun Is Also a Star.
 After the disappointing conclusion of Everything, Everything, I hoped that Nicola Yoon’s second novel would be better, but it was really the opposite of her first book.
 I appreciated the ending, but leading up to it was difficult to push through.

 Natasha and Daniel are complete opposites–a girl who believes only in science and a boy who aspires to be a poet–but they meet by chance one day and decide that they are meant to fall in love.
 This same day just happens to be the day that Natasha’s family is getting deported and Daniel has an interview with Yale that could determine what path his future takes.